dmbarbour/wikilon/docs/AwelonLang.md

 Awelon reserves the `@` character to support hierarchical structure.

-Words of form `foo@dict` reference the meaning of `foo` as defined by a subordinate dictionary `@dict`.
+Words of form `foo@dict` refer to the behavior of `foo` as defined within a subordinate dictionary `dict`.
 Similarly, `[42 foo]@d = [42@d foo@d]` and `"hello"@d = [104 "ello" :]@d`.
+Secure hashes resources may also be qualified, e.g. `$secureHash@d` meaning we interpret the entire resource with respect to dictionary `d`.
+Some annotations may be usefully qualified, e.g. `(eq_z)@d` would refer to d's definition of `z`.

-Even annotations may be usefully qualified, e.g. `(~z)@d`.
-These namespace qualifiers are second-class - no space is permitted between the word or block and the `@` character.
-Hierarchical structure should be represented by defining symbol `@dict` to a recursive dictionary representation, leveraging *Secure Hash Resources* to support structure sharing between dictionaries.
+These namespace qualifiers are second-class: no space is permitted between the word or block and the `@` character.
+The dictionary identifier `dict` has the syntactic limitations as a normal word.
+How a subordinate dictionary `dict` is defined is left to the dictionary representation, but ideally should enable efficient structure sharing with the parent and similar dictionaries.

-There is an important structural constraint on hierarchical structure: there is no way to reference up the hierarchy.
-There is no equivalent to the relative `../path` of URLs and filesystems.
-Every dictionary must be independent, fully self-contained.
-This is important for a lot of Awelon [application models](ApplicationModel.md).
-Hierarchical dictionaries essentially become first-class values, documents, ontologies, messages.

-In case of multiple qualifiers, we process right to left.
-E.g. `foo@xy@zzy` uses the definition `foo@xy` within dictionary `@zzy`.
-This shouldn't normally appear within source code (by Law of Demeter).
-But it may appear when evaluating code.

-Namespace qualifiers may be eliminated during evaluation whenever doing so does not affect observable behavior.
-For example, `42@d` may be rewritten to `42` if we know that natural numbers have the same meaning in both dictionaries (based on definitions of `0` and `S`).
-This is an optimization called *localization*.
+Importantly, hierarchical dictionaries only permit the parent to reference the child.
+There is no means for the child to reference the parent.
+This structural constraint that is valuable for many [application model](ApplicationModel.md) patterns that might involve messaging or publish-subscribe of full dictionaries, and it simplifies cycle detection.

+By Law of Demeter, source code shouldn't use multiple qualifiers like `foo@xy@zzy`.
+But such constructs may appear during evaluation, and are read right to left (i.e. we look for meaning of `foo@xy` within `zzy`).

+### Localization

+As a special optimization for hierarchical dictionaries, we may eliminate qualifiers that don't contribute to the program's behavior.
+For example, if natural numbers mean the same thing to the parent as they do to the child, then `42@child` can be rewritten to just `42`.

 ## Staged and Generic Programming